hupkit/hupkit/README.md

 once and much more.

 **Note:** On October 23rd 2023 the repository was moved to it's own organization, and renamed to HuPKit.
-The old PHP namespace has been lest unchanged.
+The old PHP namespace has been left unchanged.

 ## Features